A. J. Smith

-Albert J. Smith (born February 28, 1949) is a former American football player, coach, scout, and executive.
+Albert J. Smith (February 28, 1949 – May 12, 2024) was an American professional football scout and executive.
 He served as a part-time scout for several NFL and USFL teams before joining the Buffalo Bills in 1986, serving as a scout and executive for them for 14 years.
 With the Bills, the team won four AFC Championships.
 He joined the San Diego Chargers in 2001 as a director of pro personnel, and was promoted to general manager and executive vice president for them two years later.
 He stayed with the Chargers until being fired following the 2012 season.
-Smith's son, Kyle, is also an NFL scout and executive.
+Smith's son, Kyle, is the assistant general manager of the Atlanta Falcons.

 Education and early career

-Smith is a graduate of Bishop Hendricken High School in Warwick, Rhode Island, where he was a standout on the football and track teams.
+Smith was a graduate of Bishop Hendricken High School in Warwick, Rhode Island, where he was a standout on the football and track teams.
 Smith then attended Kentucky Wesleyan College, where he graduated with a degree in health and physical education in 1971.
-In 2005, Smith returned in order to attend a dedication in his honor, during which he received a plaque of commemoration.

 Following graduation, Smith served as an assistant coach at Cranston High School West from 1971 to 1976, before serving as the head coach of the Rhode Island Kings of the Eastern Football League (EFL) in 1976 and as an assistant coach at the University of Rhode Island in 1978.
 In addition to coaching, Smith also played semi-professionally for the Attleboro Kings of the EFL as a wide receiver from 1972 to 1974.
 He was given a tryout with the Washington Redskins in 1974, but was not offered a contract.

-Smith was inducted into the American Football Association's Minor/Semi-Pro Football Hall of Fame in 1990.
-Between 1971 and 1985, Smith taught physical education in the Providence, Rhode Island school system.
+Smith worked as part-time scout for several NFL teams: New York Giants (1977), New England Patriots (1978–80), Houston Oilers (1981).
+At the same time, he taught physical education in the Providence, Rhode Island school system.
+He also served as a scout for the Chicago Blitz (1982–83) and the Pittsburgh Maulers (1984) in the USFL.

-NFL career
+Professional career

-San Diego Chargers
+San Diego Chargers (first stint)

 Smith was first hired by the Chargers in 1986 as director of pro scouting.

+Buffalo Bills

-He spent 14 seasons (1987-00) with the Buffalo Bills, working his way from area scout to director of pro personnel during the team's most successful period, which included four straight Super Bowl appearances.
-After the 2000 season, he joined former Bills executive John Butler in San Diego.
+He spent 14 seasons (1987–2000) with the Buffalo Bills, working his way from area scout to director of pro personnel during the team's most successful period, which included four straight Super Bowl appearances.